The Center for People With Disabilities

 The ideal volunteer would have: strong interpersonal skills; communication skills; technology skills that include: basic computer skills, phone skills and familiarity with a multifunction copier; strong customer service skills; ability to stay calm under pressure; ability to honor our confidentiality policy and would be highly responsible.

-If interested in learning more about this volunteer position with the Center for People with Disabilities/North Metro Office, please contact:
+If interested in learning more about this volunteer position, please contact:

 You’re someone who cares about making a difference.
 You’re patient, kind, and self-motivated.
 You communicate well, with both sensitivity and respect.